 Each dryer should be connected to an independently protected branch circuit.
-The dryer must be connected with coppeer wire only.
+THE DRYER MUST BE CONNECTED WITH COPPER WIRE ONLY.
 DO NOT use aluminum wire which could cause a fire hazard.
 The copper conductor wire/cable must be of proper ampicity and insulation in accordance with electric codes for making ALL service connections.